Dennis Hardy

-Emeritus professor Dennis Hardy (born June 1941) is former vice-chancellor of the University of Seychelles (UniSey).
+Emeritus professor Dennis Hardy is former vice-chancellor of the University of Seychelles (UniSey).

 Early life

-Dennis Hardy was born in June 1941.
-He received his advanced education at the University of Exeter from where he graduated with bachelor's and master's degrees in Geography.
+Dennis Hardy received his advanced education at the University of Exeter from where he graduated with bachelor's and master's degrees in geography.

 Career

 Hardy joined the Greater London Council and qualified as an urban planner at University College London.
 He subsequently became a fellow of the Royal Town Planning Institute.
 He has a PhD from the London School of Economics.

 Hardy was lecturer in social science and urban planning at Middlesex Polytechnic (now Middlesex University) and subsequently head of department, dean, pro vice-chancellor and deputy vice-chancellor.
 He then became head of the university's campus in Dubai.
 He was president of the International Communal Studies Association and dean of the Australian Institute of Business.

 In February 2014, Hardy became vice-chancellor of the University of Seychelles, a post he held until 2017.